Mareliusmoen/cosmic-ninja/README.md

 - Favicon generated for free by AI at site: https://gencraft.com/

-- Styling of the display (background, positioning of terminal and 'run button'from: https://github.com/dnlbowers/battleships/blob/main/views/layout.html
+- Styling of the display background, positioning of terminal and 'run button'from: https://github.com/dnlbowers/battleships/blob/main/views/layout.html

 - How to add the embedded Soundcloud adio player to HTML: https://help.soundcloud.com/hc/en-us/articles/115003568008-Embedding-a-track-or-playlist-#:~:text=Click%20on%20the%20embed%20tab,section%20of%20your%20site
+-And the music itself from SoundCloud: https://soundcloud.com/sega-16bit-music/street-fighter-theme-of-chun-li